sakolesnikov/todo/README.md

 ### Prerequisites

-Before running the TODO API, make sure you have the following installed:
+Before running the TODO API, make sure you have the following:

+- GitHub Account is required for OAuth2 authentication
 - OpenJDK 20
 - Docker (for optional containerization)